duangle/scopes/doc/intro.rst

   ``mingw64/mingw-w64-x86_64-llvm``, ``mingw64/mingw-w64-x86_64-clang``,
   ``mingw64/mingw-w64-x86_64-libffi`` and ``make``.
 * Nice to have: ``mingw-w64-x86_64-gdb``
+* You also need a github checkout of
+  `SPIRV-Tools <https://github.com/KhronosGroup/SPIRV-Tools>`_ (into the workspace folder).
 * Lastly, you need a build of `GENie <https://github.com/bkaradzic/GENie>`_ (binaries available on the page).
+* Check SPIRV-Tools build instructions to verify that its dependency on SPIRV headers is satisfied.
+Build SPIRV-Tools using
+  ``mkdir build && cd build && cmake .. -G "MSYS Makefiles" -DCMAKE_BUILD_TYPE=Release && make``
+  in ``scopes-repo/SPIRV-Tools/build``.
 * In the base directory, run ``genie gmake`` once to generate the project Makefiles.
 * To build in debug mode, run ``make -C build``.
 For release mode, use ``make -C build config=release``.